-- Combine flour and salt in a bowl and rub in flour with your fingertips until the mixture resembles fine breadcrumbs (or use a food processor to do this).
+- Combine flour and salt in a bowl and rub in butter with your fingertips until the mixture resembles fine breadcrumbs (or use a food processor to do this).

 - Add egg yolk and enough water to combine into a firm dough.
 Don't add too much water or the dough will be tough.